Obituary of Richard Henry Wood, Jr.

 He and Linda spent their golden years watching Conner and Davis chase bases at the ballfield in Georgetown.
 He enjoyed playing in the pool at his home and entertaining all with quick-witted expressions and sharing Georgetown Ice House hotdogs.
 His kind, gentle, soul will be missed.

 In lieu of flowers, memorials may be made to Agape Hospice at https://www.agapehospice.com/contact/giving/.

 Online condolences may be sent to the family at www.grahamfuneralhome.org.
-Arrangements by Graham Funeral Home (843) 527-4419.To send flowers to the family of Richard Wood, Jr., please visit Tribute Store
+Arrangements by Graham Funeral Home (843) 527-4419.To send flowers to the family or plant a tree in memory of Richard Wood, Jr., please visit Tribute Store